 #1 New focus on tools for workforce productivity

 Improving organizational communication is a way to productivity.
 We’re facing a global shift away from emails and towards instant messaging systems like Slack, FB Workplace, Skype for Business and collaborative tools like Trello, Jira, Github, etc. These mobile-enabled or cloud-based tools bear some resemblance with social networking platforms – a familiar format for millennials and gen Z. Chatbots inhabit them and humanize automation and collaboration.
 Real-time communication is crucial in the workplace, but it can also be a game-changer in recruitment: the fastest offer secures the best talent.

 #2 ERP and HCM move to the cloud

-The core HR shift from purchase to lease is a great step to address the current behavioral patterns.
-Cloud solutions are cheaper up front, stable and easy to use, eliminating all the hassle of on-premise software maintenance.
+The core HR shift from purchase to leasing is a great step to address the current behavioral patterns.
+When getting into human resource development, software engineers go for cloud solutions, which are cheaper upfront, stable, and easy to use, eliminating all the hassle of on-premise software maintenance.
 Not only do ERP and HCM transit to SaaS, but there’s also a need to integrate both systems as their general function shifts from automation to engagement.